Queen Concertography 1992-2012

 Say It's Not True (with Dave Stewart), Invincible Hope (Queen), 46664 - The Call (Queen), The Show Must Go On (Queen), Toss The Feathers (The Corrs, with Roger on drums), Is This The World We Created?
 (Brian and Andrea Corr), Everybody's Got To Learn Sometime (Zucchero, with Brian, Roger, and Sharon Corr), Amandla (with Bono, Anastacia, Dave Stewart and Andrews Bonsu), Bohemian Rhapsody (with the Soweto Gospel Choir), I Want It All (with Zucchero), I Want To Break Free (with Thandiswa Mazwai), Radio Ga Ga (Roger vocals), We Will Rock You (with Anastacia), We Are The Champions (with Anastacia)

 Queen performed with a host of other musicians at this concert to raise funds and awareness of AIDS, which was broadcast to over two million (or billion?) people worldwide.
 All the songs from the concert were later released on the '46664' DVD, and all except 'Everybody's Got To Learn Sometime' were released across three CD's.
-'Everybody's Got To Learn Sometime' was, however, also included as a bonus track on Zucchero's 'Live At The Royal Albert Hall' DVD.
+'Everybody's Got To Learn Sometime' was, however, included on an Italian CD single of the same name, which contains both audio and versions, and was also included as a bonus track on Zucchero's 'Live At The Royal Albert Hall' DVD.

 1. 29 November 2003 - Green Point Stadium, Cape Town, South Africa